DataSF/datasf.github.io/blog/_posts/2016-10-05-4-steps-to-manage-privacy-and-de-identification-for-your-open-data-program.md

 * the likelihood of re-identification. &nbsp;

 Sound tricky?
 It is.
 Especially when you pile on top ever-evolving data analysis and re-identification techniques.
 That is why we created this handy Toolkit!
-To provide guidance and direction for government employees in considering publication of sensitive or protected raw data.
+To provide practical, clear guidance for government employees considering publication of sensitive or protected raw data.

 The Open Data Release Toolkit will guide you through a step-by-step process to: